-Have you heard of Ganoderma lucidum?
-Maybe you know it by its other name, reishi mushroom?
-If not, mushrooms are one of the most popular superfoods on Earth.
-And – even better – there is resaerch on rishih mushrooms too.
-This makes evaulating it to know if it works, much easier.
-In this review, Ill break down the reishi mushroom research to help you know best if it can help you.
+Have you heard of Reishi mushrooms?
+Maybe you know it by its other name, Ganoderma lucidum?
+Mushrooms are one of the most popular superfoods on Earth.
+And there is research on reishi mushroom health benefits too.
+In this reishi mushroom review, I'll break down the research to help figure out if it can help you.
 Does reishi mushroom work?
 In some cases, yes.
 Do they have any side effects you should know about?
 Yes.
 Let's go to the science and see if it's right for you.
 See the Black Seed Oil Review too.

 1 What Is Reishi Mushroom?

 Reishi mushroom – Ganoderma lucidum is a type of mushroom.
-There are over 5000 types of mushrooms, Another name for it is Lingzhi mushroom.
-Reishi mushroom appears to have a variety of specialized molecules which might help it work in many different ways.
+There are over 5000 types of mushrooms, Another name for reishi is Lingzhi mushroom.
+Reishi mushroom has a variety of compounds which might seem to work in many different ways.

-Ganoderma has research on them for a variety of health conditions.
-But what are they good for?
-Let's now summarize the evidence below and put the focus on human research.
-Human research is most important for us because we are humans (I hope we are, at least).
+Let's now summarize the reishi research and focus on human research.
+Human research is most important for us because we are humans.

 2 Reishi And Blood Pressure